Follow these motivational mantras to change your life

 7. Passion: Know what your working for and why.
 Understanding your purpose for being at work will drive you in some of these other areas.
 Whether it’s because you love your field or merely because you need to put food on the table for your family, this is critical for success in any endeavor.
 Use that passion and positive thinking to fuel your performance.

 8. Being Coachable: you didn’t come into the job knowing everything but you need to be willing to learn.
-When the company introduces new policy and program, you need to be able to learn.
+When the company introduces new policy and program, you need to be able to adapt.
 Your attitude plays a role too.
 Sometimes I find myself making excuses for myself why I can’t meet a certain goal.
 “It’s too this or too that.”
 When really my manager is trying to teach it to me and I’m my negativity is dismissing it.
 Being able to grow and learn will play a huge role in your success.
-Positive thinking is a must!
+Positive thinking is a must if you want to change your life!

-9. Doing Extra: My secretary has an attitude of mine vs yours, when it comes to work ethic.
+9. Doing Extra: My secretary has an attitude of “mine vs yours” when it comes to work ethic.
 She really feels like any task that is new, is a task being pushed on to her.
 “Why can’t X do this work, she’s been doing this all this time.”
 But taking extra work allows you to learn skills you wouldn’t be able to do in otherwise.
-It could be transferable to other jobs and can even make you irreplaceable at your job.
-I’m not the best, but am capable of doing everyone’s job and even training others about the job.
+It could be transferable to other jobs and can even make you irreplaceable.
+I’m not the best, but am capable of doing everyone’s job and even training others.
 That alone gives me more value.
 Maybe I stay late some nights, but I don’t worry too much about being put on the chopping block.
-If you want to be recognized as a hard working employee, doing extra can really make you stand out and reach your goals.
+If you want to be recognized as a hard working employee, doing extra can really make you stand out, change your life and reach your goals.

-I’ve learned a lot but these inspirational thoughts in 10 lines stick with me and have helped me grow.
+I’ve learned a lot but these inspirational thoughts and these motivational mantra in 10 lines stick with me and have helped me grow.
 Build a strong foundation for work and the building won’t fall when storms and wind arrive.